-The destruction of aquatic ecosystems including micro-plastics is a major issue facing aquatic conservationists globally.
+The destruction of aquatic ecosystems, including microplastics, is a major issue facing aquatic conservationists globally.
 This issue includes microplastic pollution, acidification, and over-fishing.
-Microplastics are defined on Wikipedia as very small pieces of plastic that pollute the environment.
-We here at aquatic live food have produced a new survey net designed to help with this issue.
-The net will assist researchers to gather data on microplastics and to sample surface plankton more efficiently.
+Wikipedia defines microplastics as very small pieces of plastic that pollute the environment.
+We have produced a new survey net at Aquatic Live Food to help with this issue.
+The net will assist researchers in gathering data on microplastics and to sample surface plankton more efficiently.

-Our aim was to do some sea trials using our prototype net.
+We aimed to do some sea trials using our prototype net.
 We wanted to establish optimal collection sizes to ensure our net would fair well in all sea & weather conditions.
-As a result, the micro-plastics net worked effectively and it was robust enough to withstand exposure to aquatic environments!
+As a result, the micro-plastics net worked effectively, and it was robust enough to withstand exposure to aquatic environments!

-The ALF Manta Micro-Plastics Net is easily as well when operated in calmer inshore waters and on rivers and lakes and waterways.
+The ALF Manta Micro-Plastics Net is also easy when operated in calmer inshore waters and on rivers, lakes and waterways.

 Whales and Plastic

-The oceans are full of planktonic prey and predatory fish, both of which attract different species of whales.
-Despite the availability of good sources of food, research points to a bleak future for cetaceans and around the world.
+The oceans are full of planktonic prey and predatory fish, which attract different whale species.
+Despite the availability of good food sources, research points to a bleak future for cetaceans worldwide.

-Filter-feeding baleen whales like humpbacks and fin whales, toothed sperm whales and killer whales all are consuming enormous amounts of plastic.
+Filter-feeding baleen whales like humpbacks and fin whales, toothed sperm whales, and killer whales consume enormous amounts of plastic.
 The debris blocks their digestive tracts and, scientists suspect, delivers toxic chemicals into their bodies.
 But no one quite understands why whales are eating plastic in the first place—or precisely what these intoxicants do to their bodies.

-A filter-feeding adult humpback draws in nearly 19,000 litres of water and one and a half tonnes of krill each day.
+A filter-feeding adult humpback draws in nearly 19,000 litres of water and one and a half tonnes of krill daily.
 Imagine how much plastic they trap!

-The whales consuming microplastics my not be a digestion issue however the problem of having microplastic in the body could be a chemical problem, the toxins microplastics tend to harbor my cause ulcers, or other reactions as well as possible chemical poisoning.
+The whales consuming microplastics may not be a digestion issue.
+However, the problem of having microplastic in the body could be a chemical problem.
+The toxins microplastics tend to harbour may cause ulcers, other reactions, and possible chemical poisoning.

-The Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in Berlin in testing how high concentrations of standardised plastic particles affect water fleas.
-Their experiments showed that the ubiquitous residents of bodies of freshwater ingest tiny particles of a micrometer, or one-thousandth of a millimetre in size.
-This clearly limited the water fleas’ mobility, and as a result, their intake of nutrients.
+The Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in Berlin is testing how high concentrations of standardised plastic particles affect water fleas.
+Their experiments showed that the ubiquitous residents of freshwater bodies ingest tiny particles of a micrometre or one-thousandth of a millimetre in size.
+This limited the water fleas’ mobility and, as a result, their intake of nutrients.